 Performing Suffrage: Theatre, actresses and activism at Smallhythe Place

+This event took place in 2018 as part of the Trust's Women and Power programme, and our Triumphant Women exhibition and has now finished.
 The Actresses’ Franchise League was formed in 1908 by a group of theatre professionals who wanted to support the Votes for Women campaign through their work.

 The League produced a huge variety of entertainments, contributing to the performative propaganda of the suffrage movement and embracing new forms, new spaces, new ideas and new audiences.
 In this talk Dr Naomi Paxton will explore the work and legacy of the suffragist performers in the Actresses’ Franchise League, and the part that theatre and performance played in the campaign.

 Dr Naomi Paxton is a performer, writer and researcher.
 She trained at Goldsmiths College, University of London, and the Royal Scottish Academy of Music and Drama (now the Royal Conservatoire of Scotland).
 Her doctoral research at the University of Manchester explored the work of the Actresses' Franchise League and the contribution of theatre professionals to the suffrage campaign.
 Her edited collection, ‘The Methuen Drama Book of Suffrage Plays’, was published by Bloomsbury in 2013, and launched at a Platform event at the National Theatre entitled Suffragettes on Stage.
 Her book ‘Stage Rights!
 The Actresses' Franchise League, Activism and Politics 1908-1958' is out shortly.